 What comes in your mind when you think of Whey Protein?

-Yes, building muscle.
+Yes, building muscles.
 Getting ripped.

 This is exactly what whey is nowadays best known as – The Muscle Building Supplement.